DartmouthDSC/dartmouthdsc.github.io/_server_configuration/installation_guide.md

 _Note: This guide is specific to Dartmouth's implementation._

-This page describes the installation process for the servers/applications needed for most of the applications we run.
-The following were installed on our qa server:
+This page describes the installation process for the servers/applications needed by most of the rails applications we run.
+The following are installed on our qa server:

 ## Apache 2.2
 *Note: This already came installed on our VM.*